 If you love the simple and delicious recipes from Amish country then you’ll love this easy Amish chili recipe!
 It is the perfect hearty meal.

 I love Amish recipes.
 The food is always simple to make, comforting, and family friendly.
 This mild Amish chili recipe is all of these things and is perfect for dinner.
 It is a hearty and filling recipe.
+This Amish cornbread is the perfect side for this chili too.

 Some of our other favorite chili recipes are copycat Wendy’s chili in the crockpot and this copycat Tim Horton’s chili.
 If you’re in the mood for Amish comfort food then this Amish coffee cake and these Amish chocolate chip cookies are perfect!